 The journey from replicability to generalizability and Gulnoza highlights the practical value of scientific research that can be applied across varied settings.
 When findings are truly generalizable, they can inform various applications, from public health policies to educational reforms.
 For example, Gulnoza’s research in education could help shape national curricula if it is shown that her findings hold across diverse school settings.

-Generalizable findings also enhance policymakers’ ability to make evidence-based decisions.
-If a study demonstrates that a particular intervention is effective across multiple populations, it becomes easier for policymakers to justify funding and implementing these interventions.
+Generalizable findings also enhance policymakers’ potential to make evidence-based choices.
+If we examine what demonstrates that a specific intervention is powerful across a couple of populations, it becomes easier for policymakers to justify funding and imposing those interventions.
 Generalizable research thus supports translating academic knowledge into practical solutions that benefit society.

 Future Directions: From Replicability to Generalizability and Gulnoza